github/codeql/docs/language/learn-ql/python/introduce-libraries-python.rst

 Syntactic classes
 -----------------

 This part of the library represents the Python source code.
 The ``Module``, ``Class``, and ``Function`` classes correspond to Python modules, classes, and functions respectively, collectively these are known as ``Scope`` classes.
 Each ``Scope`` contains a list of statements each of which is represented by a subclass of the class ``Stmt``.
 Statements themselves can contain other statements or expressions which are represented by subclasses of ``Expr``.
 Finally, there are a few additional classes for the parts of more complex expressions such as list comprehensions.
 Collectively these classes are subclasses of ``AstNode`` and form an Abstract syntax tree (AST).
 The root of each AST is a ``Module``.
 Symbolic information is attached to the AST in the form of variables (represented by the class ``Variable``).
-For more information, see `Abstract syntax tree <http://en.wikipedia.org/wiki/Abstract_syntax_tree>`__ and `Symbolic information <http://en.wikipedia.org/wiki/Symbol_table>`__ in Wikipedia.
+For more information, see `Abstract syntax tree <http://en.wikipedia.org/wiki/Abstract_syntax_tree>`__ and `Symbolic information <http://en.wikipedia.org/wiki/Symbol_table>`__ on Wikipedia.

 Scope
 ^^^^^

 A Python program is a group of modules.
 Technically a module is just a list of statements, but we often think of it as composed of classes and functions.
-These top-level entities, the module, class, and function are represented by the three CodeQL classes (`Module <https://help.semmle.com/qldoc/python/semmle/python/Module.qll/type.Module$Module.html>`__, `Class <https://help.semmle.com/qldoc/python/semmle/python/Class.qll/type.Class$Class.html>`__ and `Function <https://help.semmle.com/qldoc/python/semmle/python/Function.qll/type.Function$Function.html>`__ which are all subclasses of ``Scope``).
+These top-level entities, the module, class, and function are represented by the three CodeQL classes `Module <https://help.semmle.com/qldoc/python/semmle/python/Module.qll/type.Module$Module.html>`__, `Class <https://help.semmle.com/qldoc/python/semmle/python/Class.qll/type.Class$Class.html>`__ and `Function <https://help.semmle.com/qldoc/python/semmle/python/Function.qll/type.Function$Function.html>`__ which are all subclasses of ``Scope``.

 -  ``Scope``